Leonardo da Vinci machine gun

 The arch shape and the compression forces along the curved structure ensure its stability and resilience.

 One of Leonardo da Vinci’s most fascinating aspects is his ability to bridge the gap between art and science.
-He was a masterful painter, prolific inventor, engineer, and anatomist.
+He was a masterful painter, a prolific inventor, an engineer, and an anatomist.

 His insatiable curiosity and passion for knowledge allowed him to make groundbreaking contributions in various fields, leaving an indelible mark on history, as supported by his famous quotes.

-Leonardo da Vinci’s design for the Golden Horn Bridge in Istanbul, Türkiye, has impacted modern bridge engineering.
+Leonardo da Vinci’s design for the Golden Horn Bridge in Istanbul, Türkiye, has had a profound impact on modern bridge engineering.
 Although it was created over 500 years ago, it remains relevant and inspiring to engineers today.

 Leonardo da Vinci’s innovative use of arches and buttresses to support the bridge was ahead of its time.
 It helped set a standard for bridge design that continues to influence the field.